List of Mentors for NZSA Mentor Programme

 Genre: Creative non-fiction

 Penelope Jackson is an art historian, curator and writer.
 She has a PhD in Creative Arts; her thesis was about researching and writing in the area of art and crime.
 Aside from numerous articles, book chapters and exhibition catalogues, she has three published books: Art Thieves, Fakers and Fraudsters: The New Zealand Story, Awa Press (2016), Females in the Frame: Women, Art, and Crime, Palgrave Macmillan (2019), and The Art of Copying Art, Palgrave Macmillan (2022).
+The latter was the AAWPA Book of the Year in 2023.
 Jackson also writes short fiction including One Degree Off: Stories of Singapore, Marshall Cavendish (2024).
+Her latest book, UNSEEN: Art and Crime in Australia (Monash UP) will be published in December 2025.
+She is a Member of the New Zealand Order of Merit.

 Lynn Jenner